You’ve heard of the classic gel manicure and acrylics, but dip powder nails are a lesser-known method among the masses.

 What do dip powder nails look like?

-You can choose from whatever colors your chosen salon has on offer, but I opted for a classic nude pink by OPI.
+You can choose from whatever colors your chosen salon has on offer, and single colors such as white nail designs are popular, but I opted for a classic nude pink nail design by OPI.
 Understated, sure, but it goes with everything and I'm quite into this "no manicure manicure" trend, fuelled by Hailey Bieber's viral signature manicure.
 My own nails are quite weak, so I chose to have short extensions applied with my dip powder nails – and the results look suitably chic if I do say so myself.

 At the time of writing, one week on my nails are still looking almost as fresh as when they were first applied, save for a small gap at the base where my natural nails have grown out.
 Perhaps more importantly, though, they don't feel any weaker and still have next to no "bendiness".